FIVE Condos at 5 St. Joseph

 "HPA have demonstrated their commitment to high quality design solutions as well as possessing the management and coordination skills to deliver large, complex urban projects."

 Integrating heritage buildings with a modern sculptural tower, the design of 5 St. Joseph creates a vibrant relationship between restoration and contemporary design.
-Located on St. Nicholas, a quiet, Victorian-era lane connects the busy tourist area of Yonge Street to Queens Park and the University of Toronto campus.
-The project boasts access to both an active urban connection and a pedestrian-scaled residential neighbourhood.
+Located on St. Nicholas—a quiet, Victorian-era lane that connects the busy tourist area of Yonge Street to Queen’s Park and the University of Toronto campus—the project boasts access to both an active urban connection and a pedestrian-scaled residential neighbourhood.

-In the heart of Toronto's historical district, this project is a marriage of old and new, combining the turn-of-the-century, industrial facades with the modernist lines, extensive glazing, and a high-rise residential tower.
+In the heart of Toronto’s historical district, this project is a marriage of old and new—combining turn-of-the-century industrial façades with modernist lines, extensive glazing, and a high-rise residential tower.

-The elegant tower features contiguous glass curves and undulating balconies, and a 6,000 square foot outdoor roof garden.
+The elegant tower features contiguous glass curves, undulating balconies, and a 6,000-square-foot outdoor roof garden.
 To activate the St. Nicholas Street laneway and encourage a pedestrian thoroughfare, new façades inspired by the former buildings will include space for retail uses.

-While remaining proportionate to its site in scale, the tower serves as the signature attraction of the project.
+While remaining proportionate in scale to its site, the tower serves as the signature attraction of the project.
 The 48-storey tower features façades with undulating balcony panels, articulated with fritted glass that cascades down to meet the rooftop of the historical podium below.